Captain Safari: A World Engine with Pose-Aligned 3D Memory: Experiments

 \subsection{Benchmark}

 \textbf{Metrics.} We evaluate video generation along three complementary axes: video quality, 3D consistency, and trajectory following.
 For video quality, we report FVD~\citep{unterthiner2018towards} and LPIPS~\cite{zhang2018unreasonable}.
 For 3D consistency, we use MEt3R~\citep{asim2025met3r}, computed between GT and generated videos at matched time steps and a reconstruction rate that measures the percentage of frames successfully registered in the recovered 3D model~\citep{sarlin2019coarse,sarlin2020superglue}.
-For trajectory following, we report camera relocation accuracy (AUC~\citep{wang2025vggt}) and the cosine similarity between the flattened camera pose, capturing how the model adheres to the desired camera parameters over time.
+For trajectory following, we report camera relocation accuracy (AUC~\citep{wang2025vggt}) and the cosine similarity between the flattened camera pose.
+To evaluate generated videos, we apply the exact same SfM stack used for dataset curation, without a separate relocalization module.
+To handle monocular scale ambiguity, we canonicalize each video by fixing the first frame as the origin with identity rotation, ensuring AUC and CosSim evaluate relative extrinsics.

 \textbf{Baselines.} We compare against representative camera-controllable video generation models, including Geometry Forcing~\cite{wu2025geometry}, Real-CamI2V~\citep{cami2v,li2025realcam}, and Wan2.2-5B-Control-Camera~\cite{wan2025}, which cover geometry-constrained, reconstruction-driven, and large-scale diffusion-based approaches to trajectory-conditioned video synthesis.